mtlynch/mtlynch.io/content/retrospectives/2023/01/index.md

 ## Highlights

 - TinyPilot is facing a supply shortage that will drastically limit its sales for 2023.
-- Running leaner might not be such a bad thing for TinyPilot in the end.
+- Running leaner might not be such a bad thing.

 ## Goal Grades